segoranov/scala-multithreaded-bfs-graph/README.md

       3) Number of threads separated by comma.
 Example:
         -t 1,3,5,7,9
        This will run the algorithm with 1 thread, then with 3 threads, and so on...

+    Sample input file format for graph with 3 vertices:

+      graph-input.txt:
+      3
+      0 1 0
+      1 0 1
+      0 0 1

     The parameters -i and -n are mutually exclusive.
 Only one of the two should be present.